IzatheWriter/Beginner-Baker-s-Guide/Chocolate Muffins Recipe.md

 18. Take a table spoon and only fill HALF of each muffin cup.
 19. Place one piece of chocolate in it and cover it with the dough to fill the entire cup.
 20. Repeat for every cup.
-21. When you fill in the entire muffin pan, put it in the pre-heated (180C) oven.
+21. When you fill in the entire muffin pan, put it in the pre-heated (180 C) oven.
 22. Bake for around 20-25 minutes.
 Top and bottom heat function.
 23. Insert a toothpick or a paring knife into the centre of the cake to see if the crumb has set.
 The toothpick or knife should come out dry if the muffins are ready.
 24. Take out the muffins out from the oven and leave them for around 15 minutes in the pan to cool down.
-25.When they cool down, take them out of the pan onto a plate.
+25. When they cool down, take them out of the pan onto a plate.
 They are ready to eat.

 **Possible modifications**